Quaternionenadler

 Big City Life in early Innsbruck

-Innsbruck had a completely different social composition to the neighbouring villages.
-Craftsmen, merchants, civil servants and court servants characterised everyday life.
-Unlike farmers, craftsmen belonged to the mobile classes in the Middle Ages and early modern times.
-After their apprenticeship, they went to the Walzbefore taking the master craftsman's examination and either returning home or settling in another city.
-Craftsmen not only transferred knowledge, they also spread cultural, social and political ideas across Europe.
+Due to these restrictions, Innsbruck had a completely different social composition to the neighbouring villages.
+Craftsmen, merchants, civil servants and servants of the court dominated the cityscape.
+Merchants were often travelling people, officials and court servants also came to Innsbruck for a short time as part of a prince's entourage and did not have citizenship.
+It was the craftsmen who exercised a large part of the political power within the citizenry.
+Unlike peasants, they belonged to the mobile classes in the Middle Ages and early modern period.
+After their apprenticeship, they went to the Walzbefore they took the master craftsman's examination and either returned home or settled in another city.
+Craftsmen not only transferred knowledge, they also spread cultural, social and political ideas.
 The craft guilds sometimes exercised their own jurisdiction alongside the municipal jurisdiction among their members.
 They were social structures within the city structure that had a great influence on politics.
 Wages, prices and social life were regulated by the guilds under the supervision of the sovereign.
 One could speak of an early social partnership, as the guilds also provided social security for their members in the event of illness or occupational disability.
 Individual trades such as locksmiths, tanners, platers, carpenters, bakers, butchers and blacksmiths each had their own guild, headed by a master craftsman.

-From the 14th century, Innsbruck demonstrably had a city council and a mayor who was elected annually by the citizens.
+From the 14th century, Innsbruck demonstrably had a city council, the so-called Gemainand a mayor who was elected annually by the citizens.
 These were not secret but public elections, which were held every year around Christmas time.
 In the Innsbrucker Geschichtsalmanach von 1948 findet man Aufzeichnungen über die Wahl des Jahres 1598.

 The Feast of St. Erhard, i.e., January 8th, played a significant role in the lives of the citizens of Innsbruck each year.
 On this day, they gathered to elect the city officials, namely the mayor, city judge, public orator, and the twelve-member council.
 A detailed account of the election process between 1598 and 1607 is provided by a protocol preserved in the city archive: "...
 The ringing of the great bell summoned the council and the citizenry to the town hall, and once the honorable council and the entire community were assembled at the town hall, the honorable council first convened in the council chamber and heard the farewell of the outgoing mayor of the previous year, Augustin Tauscher."

-Contrary to popular belief, the Middle Ages were not a lawless time of arbitrariness.
-In Innsbruck, as well as in the province of Tyrol, there was a code that regulated right and wrong as well as the rights and duties of citizens very precisely.
-These regulations changed according to the customs of the time.
-The medieval court days were organised at the "Dingstätte" is held outdoors.
+If someone was caught committing an unlawful or immoral act, there were courts that passed judgement.
+The medieval court days were held at the "Dingstätte" is held outdoors.
 The tradition of the Thing goes back to the old Germanic Thingwhere all free men gathered to dispense justice.
 The city council appointed a judge who was responsible for all offences that were not subject to the blood court.
+He was assisted by a panel of several jurors.
 Punishments ranged from fines to pillorying and imprisonment.
+The city also monitored compliance with religious order.
+"Heretics" and dissenters were not reprimanded by the church, but by the city government.

 The penal system also included less humane methods than are common today, but torture was not used indiscriminately and arbitrarily.
 However, torture was also regulated as part of the procedure in particularly serious cases.
-Until the 17th century, suspects and criminals in Innsbruck were Kräuterturm at the south-east corner of the city wall, on today's Herzog-Otto-Ufer.
+Until the 17th century, suspects and criminals in Innsbruck were Kräuterturm at the south-east corner of the city wall, on what is now Herzog-Otto-Ufer.
+Both the trial and the serving of the sentence were public trials.
+The city tower was Fool's cottagea cage in which people were locked up and put on display.
+On the wooden Schandesel you were dragged through the town for minor offences.
+The pillory was located in the suburb, today's Maria-Theresien-Straße.
 There was no police force, but the town magistrate employed servants and town watchmen were posted at the town gates to keep the peace.
 It was a civic duty to help catch criminals.
 Vigilante justice was forbidden.

 With the centralisation of law under Maria Theresa and Joseph II in the 18th century and the General Civil Code in the 19th century under Franz I, the law passed from cities and sovereigns to the monarch and their administrative bodies at various levels.
 Torture was abolished.
 The Enlightenment had fundamentally changed the concept of law, punishment and rehabilitation.
 The collection of taxes was also centralised, which resulted in a great loss of importance for the local nobility and an increase in the status of the civil service.
 With the increasing centralisation under Maria Theresa and Joseph II, taxes and customs duties were also gradually centralised and collected by the Imperial Court Chamber.
 As a result, Innsbruck, like many municipalities at the time, lost a large amount of revenue, which was only partially offset by equalisation.